 Bow Down To The Holy Text

 After the ceremony is done, you will see guests bowing down to ‘Guru Granth Sahib’.
-Even though it’s not necessary that you do the same, it’s nice to embrace traditions and if you do, the family members will find it respectful too!
+Even though it’s not necessary that you do the same, it’s nice to embrace these Sikh wedding traditions and if you do, the family members will find it respectful too!

 Say ‘yes’ to the sweet

 After the end of the formal part of the Sikh ceremony, sweet or ‘Kara Prashad’ is served.
-In both Hindu & Sikh culture, you don’t say no to a prashad as it’s consecrated and considered sacred.
+In both Hindu & Sikh cultures, you don’t say no to a Prashad as it’s consecrated and considered sacred.
 Made up of wheat flour, sugar, and ghee, it’s a delicacy.
 When it’s served to you, relish in its flavorsome flavor.

 Is Alcohol Served At Sikh Weddings?